 According to the 1872 Ontario Medical Register, Dr. Marten was licensed by the Medical Board in 1864 and the same publication reflects that he joined the Ontario College of Physicians and Surgeons on the 11th of June, 1866.
 In the 1865 Mitchells Toronto City Directory, Dr. Marten was residing with Dr. Lizars at 55 Church Street in Toronto.
 Dr. Marten was listed in the 1871 Lovell’s Ontario Directory at 353 Queen Street West in Toronto.

-In the 1891 Toronto City Directory, Dr. Marten’s home address is recorded as 196 Dundas Street.
-In 1892 and 1893 Dr. Marten’s medical office was located at 1171 Dufferin Avenue in Toronto.
+In the 1891 Toronto City Directory, Dr. Marten’s home address is recorded as 196 Dundas Street and in the 1892 and 1893 Dr. Marten’s medical office was located at 1171 Dufferin Avenue(in Toronto).

 Dr. Marten died on the 25th of February, 1901 in Toronto.
 Mrs. Marten died a few days later on the 6th of March, 1901.
 They both died of pneumonia.
 At the time of their deaths, they resided at 629 Lansdowne Avenue (Toronto).
-They were buried at Mount Pleasant Cemetery in Toronto.
+Dr. and Mrs. Marten were buried at Mount Pleasant Cemetery in Toronto.

-*His son Charles McKenzie Marten was killed in action during WWI on the 10th of August,1918.
+*Dr. Marten’s son Charles McKenzie Marten was killed in action during WWI on the 10th of August,1918.
 Charles was buried at the Bouchoir New British Cemetery in France.

-**His youngest son, Harry Edward Marten served with the United States Army in WWI and in WWII.
+**Dr. Marten’s youngest son, Harry Edward Marten served with the United States Army in WWI and in WWII.